-Thomas Knox (1937, Danville, IL - 11 May 2004 Columbia, SC) was the chief American composer and arranger for the United States Marine Band.
+Thomas Knox (1937, Danville, Ill. - 11 May 2004 Columbia, S.C.) was the chief American composer and arranger for the United States Marine Band.

 When he was young, Knox heard the Marine Band on tour and decided he wanted to play trumpet in the band.
 He studied trumpet with Adolph "Bud" Herseth, principal trumpet with the Chicago Symphony Orchestra, and attended school at the University of Illinois at Urbana-Champaign.